IagoLast/qrcodejs/README.md

 # Installation

-Note: The script creates a grobal variable named QrReader, ina  future versions this library will be compatible with different module loaders.
+Note: The script creates a grobal variable named QrReader, in future versions this library will be compatible with different module loaders.

 ## Using Bower